miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Added quest logs for Giovanni candidates and for the endgame finish.
 +Restored spirits attacking if crypt coffins are hit and blast door.
 +Made Nadia react to zombies damaging player and removed fake door.
-+Changed two icons at Giovanni mansion and made Bruno react to feed.
++Changed two icons at Giovanni Mansion and made Bruno react to feed.
 +Placed some things in empty Giovanni rooms and fixed player start.
++Corrected getting secret from Christopher and flirting with Nadja.
++Improved Giovanni trap section and circumvented Bruno not burning.
+Fixed reentering issues and door breaking at the Giovanni Mansion.
 Removed inconsistent alert states, fixed lever icons and zombie bugs.
 Fixed doors and back door guard and removed invisible Bruno clones.
 Made Bruno attack on lockpicking and his speech stop when he enters.